Skip to content

 Doxide may report parsing errors in C++ source files, even if they are building successfully with a C++ compiler.
 This can occur for one of two reasons:

-1. The parser used, Tree-sitter, is different to that of a compiler.
+1. The parser used, Tree-sitter, is different to that of a compiler, and is designed more for language tools such as syntax highlighters.
 It may fail to parse code that is accepted by a compiler, or even accept code that is rejected by a compiler.

 2. Doxide does not run a preprocessor before parsing (it is unclear that this would even be desirable).
 Consequently, it may report parsing errors in situations where C++ syntax is only valid after preprocessing, due to the use of preprocessor macros.